The Birth of Christ was both an ending and a beginning.

 It was the ending of the Old Covenant for Jesus would be the final Lamb.
 It was the beginning of the New Covenant for Jesus would be the Mediator of it—Redeemer, Life-giver, Lord of Life, Master of death, hell, and the grave, Healer, Baptizer, and King of kings forever.
 The prophet was specific in his measurement of the scope of Messiah’s Kingdom—

-- The government shall will be upon His shoulder.
+- The government will be upon His shoulder.

 - Of the increase of his government and peace there will be no end.

-- Upon the throne of David and over His kingdom…forever!
+- He will reign upon the throne of David and over His kingdom–forever!

 What Mary Pondered